 Time to brainstorm.
 Start with expectations from your future digital marketing manager.
+In fact, really get down to outlining the whole digital marketing career path that the candidate would have ideally taken in order to reach a marketing manager level at your organization.
+This will help you form a profile of the ideal candidate along with their skills, knowledge, and abilities.
 Gather your colleagues in the meeting room with the big screen and answer the following:

 I’m sorry if these questions sound shrinky.
 Not trying to lead you to a path of introspection and self-discovery.
 I framed them that way on purpose.
 Their vagueness is aimed at keeping you away from specifics at this point.
 It’s pizza-dripping-cheese-tempting to go directly to tasks.
 It feels like we already know what this person will do or how their day-to-day will look like.
 Getting into the deets too soon leads to oversight.
 Just embrace the vagueness of my questions.
 Cover everything you’d ideally want this person to know and be.